Rainforest Saver SCIO, SC 050373

-The Ecuadorian Amazon project was launched in 2016.
-Dr Guillermo Valle from Honduras, who has been working with Inga alley cropping for many years, was contacted to conduct a training.
+Our Ecuadorian Amazon project was launched in 2016.
+To begin with a nursery was built which grew 4000 seedlings and the first training of farmers was conducted.
+This was set up with the help of Dr Guillermo Valle from Honduras, who has deep experience working with Inga alley cropping.
 Nicola Peel, who has worked in the area since 2000, connected the project with a local agricultural college Colegio Juan Jimenez.
-A nursery was built which grew 4000 seedlings and the first training of farmers was conducted.

 Nursery being demonstrated.

 There are now over 50 farmers working with established plots.
 These are the first farmers in the Ecuadorian Amazon to show how this incredible technique can regenerate old infertile cattle fields and prevent further deforestation.
 We have been conducting comparison tests inside and outside of the alleys and been seeing remarkable results.
 We have shown a huge increase in yield from a wide variety of crops grow in the alleys, including corn, beans, cucumber, rice, cacao and coffee.
 Pineapples fruit 2 or 3 times per year as opposed to a single fruiting and the fruit tastes better, too!
 Yuca or cassava root (the staple food) is softer and cooks quicker.
 Timber trees grow quicker and straighter.

 The above cocoa plants are the same age.
 The young plant on the left is grown outside of the Inga alley is smaller and has yet to flower.
 The image on the right is healthy and is producing fruit.

 Cacao comes from the shady forest.
 Due to demand it is grown as a monoculture.
 Fungal pod rot is a major issue.
 When farmers can no longer afford chemical fungicides they tend to abandon their plantations.
 We accidentally discovered that some of our farmers who grow cacao (chocolate) right next to their Inga alleys were not experiencing pod rot.
 They also noted the trees were greener, healthier and flowered earlier.